vuetifyjs/vuetify/packages/docs/src/pages/en/labs/data-iterator.md

 # Data iterators

-The `v-data-iterator` component is used for displaying data, and shares a majority of its functionality with the `v-data-table` component.
+The `v-data-iterator` component is used for displaying arbitrary data, and shares a majority of its functionality with the `v-data-table` component.
 Features include sorting, searching, pagination, and selection.

 ## Usage